eternale88/nasaMetoriteApp/README.md

 ### Styling
 To explore something new for styling I implemented Material UI to assist with styling and responsiveness [Material UI](https://material-ui.com/) - for any component I implemented, search their docs for relevent details.
 I found their DataGrid component to be helpful for displaying this dataset, as it was intended to be used for large amount of data like this Nasa data - a super charged table with native filterability for all data columns.
 I also experimented with overriding their default styling, using their hooks api, which is a Javascript solution for applying CSS [Styling](https://material-ui.com/styles/basics/) and their Grid component(not to be confused with DataGrid) this is for layout, [Grid](https://material-ui.com/components/grid/)

+I also thought it was great that they have robust testing on their end according to the docs (https://material-ui.com/guides/testing/#testing)

 ### Storage
 [HTML5 Local Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)